Logout

 Board and Management Oversight of Human Rights Issues

 The Walmart Inc. Board of Directors and Board committees actively oversee and monitor the management of the most significant human rights issues relevant to our company.
-The Nominating and Governance Committee of the Board is responsible for overseeing Walmart's environmental, social, and governance agenda, including our overall approach to human rights, and receives updates on these initiatives from Walmart's Chief Sustainability Officer.
-Board committees are also charged with oversight of salient human rights issues and mitigating human rights impacts.
-For example:
+The Nominating and Governance Committee of the Board is responsible for overseeing Walmart's environmental, social, and governance (ESG) agenda, including our overall approach to human rights, and receives updates on these initiatives from Walmart's Chief Sustainability Officer.
+Other Board committees, including the Compensation and Management Development Committee, and Audit Committee are also charged with oversight of certain salient human rights issues and company strategies to mitigate potential human rights impacts.

 Salient human rights issues are often a topic of Board Committee discussion.
-Examples in 2021 and 2022 include:
+Examples in recent years include:

 • Overall updates on our ESG priority issues, including human rights.